starsite/FileMaker-Swift/README.md

 A `let` is a constant, in Swift.

 Set your host, db, and auth values in the AppDelegate, in `applicationWillEnterForeground(_:)`.
-For TESTING, you can set these values with string literals.
+For TESTING, you can set these with string literals.
 For PRODUCTION, you should be fetching these values from elsewhere.
-DO NOT deploy apps with these values visible in code.
+DO NOT deploy apps with credentials visible in code. 😵

 ```swift
 import UIKit